fish-shell/fish-shell/doc_src/interactive.rst

 Programmable title
 ------------------

 When using most virtual terminals, it is possible to set the message displayed in the titlebar of the terminal window.
 This can be done automatically in fish by defining the :ref:`fish_title <cmd-fish_title>` function.
 The :ref:`fish_title <cmd-fish_title>` function is executed before and after a new command is executed or put into the foreground and the output is used as a titlebar message.
-The :ref:`status current-command <cmd-status>` builtin will always return the name of the job to be put into the foreground (or ``fish`` if control is returning to the shell) when the `fish_prompt <cmd-fish_prompt>` function is called.
+The :ref:`status current-command <cmd-status>` builtin will always return the name of the job to be put into the foreground (or ``fish`` if control is returning to the shell) when the :ref:`fish_prompt <cmd-fish_prompt>` function is called.
 The first argument to fish_title will contain the most recently executed foreground command as a string, starting with fish 2.2.

 Examples:
 The default fish title is::